uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 ![9A8FC91E-5F00-42AE-ACE0-27D95A8E30D9-min 2.jpeg](https://bitbucket.org/repo/7zKBgbq/images/2870080575-9A8FC91E-5F00-42AE-ACE0-27D95A8E30D9-min%202.jpeg)

-* Connect Pcie Power of the A10 Board
+* Connect PCIe Power of the A10 Board
 * Remark: if you want to test the A10 board without a FEB you can just connect the two SMA ports on the board to each other
 * Remark: if you want to test the FEB (for subdet. configuration etc.) without the A10/Midas you do not need to connect a clock, proceed with "Compiling and connecting the FEB" in this case.
 * TODO: what is missing?